Known For : Umiam Lake Elephant Falls Police Bazar

 Compare quotes from upto 3 travel agents for free

 The Garo Hills form the west part of the state and are known for the famous Garo tribes whose belief in nature and folklore are as enchanting as the verdant hills they live in.
 This hill station in Meghalaya are famous for being home to some great waterfalls too.
+Located in the West Garo hills, Tura provides a spellbinding as well as serene environment being quite an unexplored hill station in Meghalaya.

 The Tura Peak is 872m above sea level.
 This hill station in Meghalaya has a reserve forest at this mountain peak along with a tourist bungalow, a cinchona plantation and an observatory.